salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 - Check your network connection
 - Verify you have valid certificates
-- Try again with a different org
+- Try specifying the API version with --api-version
+- If using a sandbox or scratch org, ensure your connection is properly authenticated

 # error.AuthenticationError